slunak/rbl-checker/README.md

 `~> perl rbl-checker.pl list-of-ips-to-check.txt blacklist.txt display`

-##Cron
+## Cron

 Add this tool to your crontab schedule and get results by email or send to Slack.

-##Bugs
+## Bugs

 Please submit a new issue if found a bug.

-##Known Blacklists
+## Known Blacklists

 To add a blacklist, please modify file `blacklist.txt`.

-To request a new blacklist to be added here, please submit an issue or create a pull request.
+To request a new blacklist to be added here, please create a pull request.